getcarina/getcarina.com/_best-practices/007-container-technologies-market-analysis.md

 serves as its driving force.

 All container-related tools are not only young, but are also moving at a rapid pace.
-For some, their statements of what they’re meant to aid with and which technologies they respectively interoperate with lack clarity or are still to be determined.
+For some, their statements of what they are meant to aid with and which technologies they respectively interoperate with lack clarity or are still to be determined.
 Ultimately, the community will decide which